- Start

 Measures by the City of Stockholm

-The City of Stockholm has identified potential measures to reduce electricity consumption in the short term, and in that way contributes to reducing municipal electricity consumption during the coming winter season.
-The need for reduced electricity consumption may well remain beyond that period, and work on electricity and energy efficiency needs to continue, and be a priority in all of the City’s operations in the longer term.
+The City of Stockholm has identified potential measures to reduce energy consumption in short as well as long term.
 The measures being taken are those that can be done without significant impact on the operation in terms of public safety, security and accessibility.
 These initiatives are also paying special attention to the different target groups in the City, such as children and the elderly.

 Outdoor lighting and Christmas lights